Francis-Ebere-Emeafu/Ministry-Of-Power-Nigeria/README.md

 Project Architecture and Components of the EMIU Platform

 1. Projects
-    - Name
+    - Title
     - Date of Award
-    - Date of Completion
+    - Proposed Date of Completion
     - Contract Sum
     - Location of Project (State, LGA, Zone)
     - Contractor